wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_net_listening.md

 ---
-title: optimism:net_listening \[WebSocket\]
+title: optimism:net_listening - Optimism
-description: Returns true if client is actively listening for network connections.
+description: Example code for the optimism:net_listening ws method. Сomplete guide on how to use optimism:net_listening ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters